iainfm/BirdStrike/README.md

 1) Fresh game loaded, never been played.
 Press space and enjoy!
 2) Level 9 - a few levels before the first glitch I can spot.
+2) Lever 12 - the level before the first visible glitch
-3) Level 13 - the first visible glitch - a 'stuck' enemy bomb at the top of the screen
+4) Level 13 - the first visible glitch - a 'stuck' enemy bomb at the top of the screen
-4) Level 20 - many glitches present by this point - cloud/pigeon sprite corruption etc
+5) Level 20 - many glitches present by this point - cloud/pigeon sprite corruption etc
-5) Level 22 - the last level before the game crashes completely.
+6) Level 22 - the last level before the game crashes completely.
 Down the plane and it's all over!

+There is also a B-em save state for Level 22.

 The save states have invincibility enabled.
 To disable enter the following command in the BeebEm debugger:
 ```